Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 Balancing consistency and novelty

-Understanding attachment principles can inform the development of AI systems that form more meaningful and trustworthy relationships with users, adapt appropriately to changing circumstances, and maintain a productive balance between reliability and innovation.
+Understanding and applying attachment principles can fundamentally reshape the development of AI systems.
+This includes creating systems that naturally form more meaningful and trustworthy relationships with users, adapt appropriately and gracefully to changing circumstances, and consistently maintain a productive balance between reliability and innovation.
+Furthermore, it paves the way for AI to learn more robustly from diverse inputs by having a stable "secure base" of knowledge, and to ensure their decision-making processes are ethically sound and aligned with human values, mirroring the secure-base behavior seen in human attachment.

 AI Development Process with Attachment Principles